You may be eligible for financial support to assist with the cost of help at home. A needs assessment will get the ball rolling.

 Your support needs will be checked at regular intervals, at least once a year, but you can ask for another assessment to be conducted at any time if you feel you need more or less support.

 If you don’t meet the requirements for government-funded support, the assessor will assist you to find other services that can help, at your own cost.
 Mycare is an option to find and pay for help if you don’t qualify for any government assistance, or if you need extra help to continue living safely and comfortably.

 How can I find out more?

-The Ministry of Health has a comprehensive booklet detailing the needs assessment process, which you can download here.
+Te Whatu Ora has comprehensive information detailing the needs assessment process, which you can find here.